 Is a Tokyo Street Kart Tour Worth It?

 Would you believe that I’ve considered—many times—reprising my own Mario Kart experience in Tokyo?
-This didn’t happen in 2022 because the company that operates the tours had not resumed them; in 2023, I’ve been too busy with other activities.
-However, I’d say there’s a pretty great chance that I’ll take another tour in 2024 (this time at Tokyo Bay, I think), which should tell you everything you need to know about whether taking one of these tours is worth it.
+This didn’t happen in 2022 because the company that operates the tours had not resumed them; in early 2023, I was too busy with other activities.
+However, in late 2023, I opted to give Tokyo Mario Kart a second shot, this time at the Tokyo Bay location.
+Riding over the Rainbow Bridge really felt like Mario Kart!

 If you’re on the fence about taking a Tokyo go kart tour, ask yourself why.
 Is it the price?
 This can be hard to grapple with, although it’s currently at its lowest rate in years, thanks to the weak Japanese yen.
 Is it the idea of driving in Tokyo?
 Well, as long as you haven’t had anything to drink and aren’t too jet-lagged to function, you should be fine.
 If you just can’t get over not being able to dress like Princess Peach, however, I really can’t help you!